ThinkDataEd/curriculum/docs/unit1/lesson1.md

     gathered from the daughter’s Red Card and compared it to information about other shoppers.
 Typically, women who bought those particular products were pregnant.***</span>

-3. :material-chat-outline:{title="Discussion"} After students have had time to share their responses, engage in a whole class discussion
+3. After students have had time to share their responses, engage in a whole class discussion
 regarding:

     100. What are **data**? <span style="color:grey">***Answer: Data are information, or ***</span> ***observations***<span style="color:grey">***, that have been gathered and